artikcloud/sample-nodejs-scheduleSunriseSunset/readme.md

 ### Setup / Installation

-1. Create a device type (or use existing one) which as defined 1 or more actions in the manifest.
-In this sample we'll use the "setOn" action.
+1. Create a device type (or use an existing one) which has defined 1 or more Actions in its Manifest.
+In this sample we'll use the `setOn` action.
-2. Add a device (of above device type) into your account.
-Note down the "device ID" from the [Devices dashboard](https://my.artik.cloud/devices).
+2. Connect a device (of above device type) to your account.
+Note the "device ID" from the [Devices dashboard](https://my.artik.cloud/devices).
 3. [Create an application](https://developer.artik.cloud/documentation/user-management/authentication.html) (or use an existing one).
 Be sure your application has set "Read and Write" permissions on your device type from Step 1.
 4. Login to your newly created application and note the "user token".

 ### **Code setup**

-1. Open the file `create-sunset-rule.js` and fill in the information:
+1. Open the file `create-sunset-rule.js` and fill in the information you retrieved earlier:

 ```javascript
 var your_user_id = 'your_user_id';